enkidevs/curriculum/excel/beginner/intro-to-functions-and-formulas/README.md

 name: Intro to functions and formulas

-description: Learn the basics of functions and formulas.
-What they are and how to use them.
+description: Learn what functions and formulas are and how to use them.

 insights:
   - what-are-formulas